thecodingmachine/best-practices/php/error_handling.md

 <span class="label label-warning pull-right">Intermediate</span>
 ### Rule

-<div class="alert alert-info">You should never throw the `Exception` class directly.
+<div class="alert alert-info">You should never throw the <code>Exception</code> class directly.
 Instead, you should consider
 <strong>extending</strong> the <code>Exception</code> class or using one of the available sub-classes.</div>

 ### Explanation